sal55/langs/Compilertest1.md

 Pico-C | C | Fail | - | 0 | * Various errors
 FPC | Pascal | Fail | - | 0 |  (Proc too complex)

+### Max LoC

+The size of the biggest input it managed from 20K, 100K, 500K or 2000K lines of code.
+Some products that failed 20K were tested with smaller inputs.

+#### Compile Time

+How long it took to took to compile its input.
+Because these values were not directly comparable, as not all managed the 2000K test.
+It is not possible either to extrapolate the times to how long it *would* have taken to compile 2M lines of input, since compile times sometimes increases exponentially.

 ### Lines per Second

 The code in this benchmark probably represents a higher code density than is typical.
 So true lines/second figures are likely to be higher.